Archive for the ‘Software Trace Analysis’ Category

 [End of trace listing]

-In such traces the analysis region usually can be found at the beginning at the trace because as soon as elusive and hard to reproduce problem happens the trace is stopped.
+In such traces, the analysis region is usually found at the wrap point because, as soon as an elusive, hard-to-reproduce problem occurs, the trace is stopped.

 - Dmitry Vostokov @ TraceAnalysis.org -